 Ms. Sriken began her legal career as a discovery attorney working on securities, intellectual property, antitrust, and regulatory compliance matters for prominent defense firms on behalf of international corporate clients.
 She later transitioned to representing aggrieved investors in complex securities class action litigation, specializing in cases involving allegations of fraud, bribery and corruption against foreign companies.
 In a previous position, Ms. Sriken was an instrumental part of the team that successfully attained a record $3 billion settlement on behalf of the plaintiff class in In re Petrobras Securities Litigation, No. 14-cv-9662 (S.D.N.Y.).

 Ms. Sriken focuses her practice on representing plaintiffs in securities and antitrust class action litigation.
-Among other things, she is currently working on the In re Broiler Chicken Antitrust Litigation, No. 16-cv-08637 (N.D.
+Among other cases, she currently represents lead plaintiffs in The Turner Insurance Agency Inc. et al. v.
+Farmland Partners Inc., No. 18-CV-02104 (D. Colo.) and a class plaintiff in In re Broiler Chicken Antitrust Litigation, No. 16-cv-08637 (N.D.
 Ill.).

 Ms. Sriken is admitted to the Bar of the State of New York and to practice before the United States District Court for the Southern District of New York.